Home » Drilling Calculations » ECD In Drilling | What is, How To Calculate & Control

 In Which Drilling Wells Is The Control of ECD Most Important?

-• Drilling ERD/horizontal wells in which the ECD increases with measured depth yet the fracture gradient does not increase significantly due to little change in the TVD.
+• In drilling ERD/horizontal wells where the ECD increases with measured depth, the fracture gradient does not increase significantly due to little change in the TVD.

 What Is ECD In Drilling?
 (EQUIVALENT CIRCULATING DENSITY)

 ECD is the term given to the total pressure exerted on the wellbore.
-It is generally used to indicate the increase in pressure exerted when circulating but it also indicates the increase or decrease in pressure caused by pipe movement (surge and swab pressures).
+Drilling professionals generally use it to indicate when circulating increases pressure and when pipe movement (surge and swab pressures) causes an increase or decrease in pressure.
 It is expressed as a density in the same units as the mud weight.

 Major Components That Affect ECD Value In Drilling

-In summary, ECD is the combination of raw mud density plus other influences on wellbore annular pressure.
+In summary, ECD combines raw mud density and other influences on wellbore annular pressure.

 There are two components of ECD :